JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/hw.md

 # [Homework 08](@id hw08)

 In this homework you will write an additional rule for our scalar reverse AD from the lab.
-The solution to the lab is
+For this homework, please write all your code in one file `hw.jl` which you have to zip and upload to BRUTE as usual.
+The solution to the lab is below.
 ```@example hw08
 mutable struct TrackedReal{T<:Real}
     data::T